• Skip to primary navigation

 For 6 foot tall fence, install your posts 6-8 feet apart.
 I would only span my posts 8 feet if I was using the thicker 26 gauge panels.

 If using the 29 gauge, install your posts 6 feet apart.
-Install a 2×2 wood member on the side of the 4×4 post aligned with the back.
+Install a 2×2 wood member on the side of the 4×4 post aligned with the back like diagram below.
 Use 3 inch or longer screws to install to the 4×4.

 Measure distance between the 4x4s at the top and bottom and use that measurement to cut your corrugated metal panel.